Sabicool/Medicine/Readme.md

 - Other useful Australian resources: LITFL
 - Other useful resources: Teach Me Series (e.g. Teach me surgery, Teach me Obgyn), Amboss
 # How I made these notes
-- I use a mixture of Emacs and Obsidian to take these notes.
+- I use a mixture of Emacs and Obsidian to take these notes[^1].
 These notes are for the most part formatted in markdown and hopefully made to be quite presentable and accurate.

 I do want to add some improvements to the notes: